OskarKlintrotSkolarbeteWP14/1DV449-NodejsWebScraper/Laboration 2/report.md

 The database key to each messages is written in the html of the client.
 The function for sending a remove request to the server is also sent to the client in a js-file.
 Examining the code you find out that you can actually type `MessageBoard.removeMessage(messageID)` (where `messageID` is the id of the message you want to remove) into the console of the devtools to remove a message, even if your not logged in as admin.
 The id is also exposed at `http://localhost:3000/message/data` wich you find when you examining the code, again in `MessageBoard.js`.

+### Using Components with Known Vulnerabilities

+#### Background

+The app is built on Node.js which is a very minimalistig platform that relies heavily on the developer in order to create a secure web application [6].

 ## Miscellaneous

 There is empty js-files under `config/enviroment/`.